Docking and castrating

 According to research conducted in Great Britain, surgical castration

 is the most painful method of castration, as lambs surgically castrated have higher amounts of cortisol in their bloodstream as compared to lambs castrated using other methods.
-Surgical castration also has the greatest potential for infection and fly infestation.
+Surgical castration also has the greatest potential for bleeding, infection, and fly infestation (maggots).

 Surgical castration should only be done before or after fly season.

 A Burdizzo emasculatome is a tool that is used to crush the spermatic